bgplab/bgplab/docs/challenge/40-mpls-core.md

 * Use any router/switch [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support) for your devices.
 Check that the device you plan to use supports MPLS.

 !!!
 Warning
-    * Use cEOS release 4.31.2F or later and netlab release 1.9.0 or later to use MPLS with Arista EOS containers.
+    * Use cEOS release 4.31.2F or later to use MPLS with Arista EOS containers.
     * SR Linux needs a license file to run MPLS.
-    * You cannot use MPLS with FRRouting or VyOS containers within Github Codespaces.
+    * You cannot use MPLS with FRRouting or VyOS containers within GitHub Codespaces.
+    * [Enabling MPLS data plane](https://docs.frrouting.org/en/latest/installation.html#linux-sysctl-settings-and-kernel-modules) on FRRouting interfaces is not exactly trivial[^LKM].

+[^LKM]: If you use FRRouting containers, you have to load the MPLS-related kernel modules *on the Linux host before starting the lab*. _netlab_ does that when you use the [**mpls** module](https://netlab.tools/module/mpls/), but doing that would defeat the purpose of this lab exercise.

 ## Existing Routing Protocol Configuration